 Is there an advantage to sending in my application before the deadline?

 Students who meet the academic requirements are admitted on a rolling basis.
 Applying early in the application cycle maximizes the chances of admission and placement in one’s preferred cohort.

 How can I check the status of my application?

-Santa Clara University's Executive Development Center processes all CAAP program applications, and will communicate with students as quickly as possible regarding application status.
+Santa Clara University's Silicon Valley Executive Center processes all CAAP program applications, and will communicate with students as quickly as possible regarding application status.
 Applications are typically processed within two to four weeks of receipt.
-Questions can be addressed to the Executive Development Center at firstname.lastname@example.org or 408-554-4521.
+Questions can be addressed to the Silicon Valley Executive Center at firstname.lastname@example.org or 408-554-4521.

 Are there additional requirements for students whose first language is not English?